 The ONM was deactivated following World War II, and remained so for nearly 30 years.
 In 1974, the former Lieutenant Governor, John W. Brown began the process of reactivating the Ohio Naval Militia; and on November 1, 1977 the ONM was reactivated with John W. Brown as the first commandant.

-Currently the Ohio Naval Militia is headquartered at the Adjutant General's Department, 2925 W. Dublin Granville Rd, Columbus, Ohio.
-The ONM's Operations Center is located at the Camp Perry Training Site near Port Clinton, Ohio.
+Currently the Ohio Naval Militia is headquartered at the Camp Perry Joint Training Center in Port Clinton, Ohio.
 It consists of a Communications and Operations Center, office space, training facilities, a workshop, and barracks.